Video Is Graph: Structured Graph Module for Video Action Recognition: Related work

 \section{Related work}

-\textbf{Video action recognition.} How to extract spatiotemporal features has mirrored advances in video action recognition.
-Early works \cite{simonyan2014two, feichtenhofer2016convolutional} extract appearance and motion information via inputting RGB or optical flow to 2D-CNNs.
-However, calculating and storing optical flow is complex.
-Therefore, efficiently extracting temporal information from raw RGB frames has become an attractive research topic.
+\textbf{Video action recognition.} How to extract spatio-temporal features has mirrored advances in video action recognition.
+Early works \cite{simonyan2014two, feichtenhofer2016convolutional,7847353} respectively learned appearance and motion information via inputting RGB or optical flow (or its alternative) to 2D-CNNs.
+However, calculating and storing optical flow are extremely costly.
+To this end, extracting temporal information such as motion from raw RGB frames becomes an important research topic.

-3D-CNNs \cite{tran2015learning, hara2018can} are the dilatant version of 2D CNNs, that jointly learn spatiotemporal features with direct 3D convolutions.
-To alleviate the optimization complexity, I3D \cite{carreira2017quo} inflated pretrained 2D kernels to 3D.
-P3D \cite{qiu2017learning} and R(2+1)D \cite{tran2018closer} decompose 3D convolution into independent temporal (1D) and spatial (2D) convolution.
-To reduce the computation overhead, S3D \cite{xie2018rethinking} and ECO \cite{2018ECO} used different convolution types in the different stages of the network.
-To develop more capabilities, slow-fast \cite{feichtenhofer2019slowfast} adopted two branches that respectively focused on appearance or motion information.
-TPN \cite{yang2020temporal} utilized the output at each stage to capture action instances at various tempos.
-However, 3D-CNNs simply expand the temporal dimension, thus lacking the consideration of the inherent data distribution between spatial and temporal dimensions.
-As a result, it needs a dense temporal sampling rate and longer input sequence to gain satisfying performance.
+3D-CNNs \cite{tran2015learning, hara2018can} are the dilatant of 2D CNNs, which can jointly learn spatio-temporal features with equal treatments to all dimensions.
+Later studies proposed a series of creative works based on 3D CNNs.
+To alleviate the optimization difficulty, I3D \cite{carreira2017quo} inflated pretrained 2D kernels to 3D.
+P3D \cite{qiu2017learning} and R(2+1)D \cite{tran2018closer} decompose 3D convolution into temporal (1D) and spatial (2D) convolution.
+To reduce the computation overhead, S3D \cite{xie2018rethinking} and ECO \cite{2018ECO} use different convolution types in the different stages of the network.
+To develop more capabilities, slow-fast \cite{feichtenhofer2019slowfast} adopts two branches that respectively focus on appearance and motion information.
+TPN \cite{yang2020temporal} utilizes the output at each stage to capture action instances at various tempos.
+However, 3D-CNNs view the temporal dimension as a simple expansion of traditional 2D spatial dimensions, thus lacking the consideration of the inherent data distribution between spatial and temporal relevance.
+As a result, the 3D framework needs a dense temporal sampling rate and longer input sequence to gain satisfying performance.